OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - Ensure that a secure password policy is in place, and is consistent with the rest of the application.
 - Update and store the password following [secure practices](Password_Storage_Cheat_Sheet.md).
 - Send the user an email informing them that their password has been reset (do not send the password in the email!).
 - Once they have set their new password, the user should then login through the usual mechanism.
-Don't automatically log the user.
+Don't automatically log the user in, as this introduces additional complexity to the authentication and session handling code, and increases the likelihood of introducing vulnerabilities.
 - Ask the user if they want to invalidate all of their existing sessions, or invalidate the sessions automatically.

 ## Methods